GreninjaBoy23D/Capstone-Respiretory/docs/scoping-decision.md

 ## 4. Should features — built only if there is room

 Able to take any ROM file and extract audio samples.
-Able to automatically loop audio samples (potentially cut first).
+Able to automatically loop audio samples (potentially cut first, or die at Week 8 if falling behind).
 Able to compile the samples into a SounFont (or SF2) file format.
 Able to export SounFont files to a computer.